karlicoss/bleanser/README.md

     @contextmanager
     def do_cleanup(self, path: Path, *, wdir: Path) -> Iterator[Path]:
-        # decompress if the data is stored as compressed on disk
+        # temporarily decompress if the data is stored as compressed on disk
         with self.unpacked(path=path, wdir=wdir) as upath:

             # a temporary file we write 'clean' data to, that can be easily diffed/compared